-To achieve business objective, managers has to procure and make best use of resources like money, machines, materials and men.
+To achieve the business objective, managers have to procure and make the best use of resources like money, machines, materials, and men.
 Many of these resources and functions which are under the disposal of managers are inter-related.
-To attain the common objectives of the organisation efficiently, different activities and efforts must be planned, organised and carried on in an orderly manner.
+To attain the common objectives of the organization efficiently, different activities and efforts must be planned, organized and carried on in an orderly manner.
 This is possible through coordination only.

-Various activities of a business organisation are planned and carried out in different departments.
-There are divisions and sub-divisions of operation within the departments according to the nature of task involved.
-The duty of the coordinator is to harmonise the individual and group activities of the different departments to the common objectives of the organization.
-Coordination plays a vital role in the smooth function of an organisation.
+Various activities of a business organization are planned and carried out in different departments.
+There are divisions and sub-divisions of operation within the departments according to the nature of the task involved.
+The duty of the coordinator is to harmonize the individual and group activities of the different departments to the common objectives of the organization.
+Coordination plays a vital role in the smooth function of an organization.

 Definition of Coordination

-Coordination refers to the orderly arrangement of group and individual efforts to ensure unity of action in the realisation of common objectives.
-It involves synchronisation of different efforts or actions of the various units of an organisation to provide the requisite amount, timing, quality and sequence of efforts so that the planned objectives may be achieved with minimum conflict.
+Coordination refers to the orderly arrangement of the group and individual efforts to ensure unity of action in the realization of common objectives.
+It involves synchronization of different efforts or actions of the various units of an organization to provide the requisite amount, timing, quality and sequence of efforts so that the planned objectives may be achieved with minimum conflict.

 According to Brech, “Coordination is balancing and keeping together the team by ensuring suitable allocation of tasks to the various members and seeing that the tasks are performed with the harmony among the members themselves. “